Skip to main content

 Most side effects get better after treatment ends.
 Some might last longer.

 Side effects can be more serious in children, who are more likely to be affected by radiation.
-For example, it might slow the growth of bones or cause other problems.
+For example, it might slow the growth of bones or increase the risk of cancer later in life.
 Talk to the cancer care team about what to expect.

 Clinical trials